-2019 AHA Postdoctoral Fellowship
+2020 AHA Postdoctoral Fellowship

-Application Deadline: Thursday, July 12, 2018
+Application Deadline: August 15, 2019

-The application must be submitted by 5:00 p.m.
+The application must be submitted by 5 p.m.
 Central Time in Grants@Heart on the deadline date.
 The application will be submitted to the designated grant officer, who will submit it to the American Heart Association (AHA).

-Reference Report Deadline: Thursday, July 26, 2018
+Reference Report Deadline: August 29, 2019

-Award Activation: Tuesday, January 1, 2019
+Award Activation: January 1, 2020

-An awardee may request a delayed start date of up to six months to accommodate professional obligations, such as ongoing fellowships, pending visa approvals, or to complete an academic semester.
+In some cases, an awardee may be granted a delayed start date of up to six months to accommodate professional obligations, such as ongoing fellowships, pending visa approvals, or to complete an academic semester.